List of all U-boats

 General notes on this boat

 6 Apr 1943.
-An attack by a British Hudson aircraft on 6 April 1943 left U-167 with severe damage and the 1WO, Ltnt Zahnow, injured.
-Her commander, Fregkapt.
+Air attacks by two British Hudson aircraft on 5 April 1943 left U-167 with severe damage and the 1WO, Lt.
+Zahnow, injured.
+Her commander, FregKapt.
 Sturm, decided to scuttle the boat in the bay of Las Burras, Gran Canaria.
 Local fishermen helped bring the crew ashore, where they were temporarily held on the German merchant ship Corrientes, which had been interned in the Canaries for several years.

 A few days later the entire crew of 52 were taken aboard U-455, a Type VIIC boat (a VIIC crew typically numbered 48, so overcrowding must have been severe), for their return to service in France.
 Once at sea most of the U-167 men were transferred to U-154, U-159 and U-518, arriving in Lorient and St. Nazaire in late April.